PNNL-Comp-Mass-Spec/CRNT4SBML/docs/_build/html/_sources/general_app_walkthrough.rst.txt

 Now that we have the bifurcation parameters, we should consider whether or not we would like to force a steady state in the ODE system formed by the network by fixing the reactions.
 Although forcing a steady state by fixing the reactions can provide faster results for some networks when running optimization, it does restrict the solutions found to a particular solution, rather than looking for a general solution.
+If reactions are fixed, the reactions that are fixed can by found by using :func:`crnt4sbml.GeneralApproach.get_fixed_reactions`, where the symbolic expressions for these reactions are given by :func:`crnt4sbml.GeneralApproach.get_solutions_to_fixed_reactions`.

 For this particular example, fixing the reactions leads to poor results.
 Thus, we will choose to not fix the reactions, this is done by setting the fix_reaction variable to False in :func:`crnt4sbml.GeneralApproach.initialize_general_approach`.
 Now we can initialize the rest of the general approach as follows:

 .. code-block:: python